 All existing legal entities that fulfilled the obligation to ensure that their entry in the UBO Register complies with the requirements of the UBO Act by 30 September 2022 at the latest are, according to the Amendment, obligated to ensure that their entry in the UBO Register complies with the new requirements by 1 April 2023.
-Until then, the sanctions (as described below) do not apply.
+In case of noncompliance, the sanctions (as described below) may apply.